topeogunleye/school-library/README.md

+![](https://img.shields.io/badge/Microverse-blueviolet)

 # school-library
-building your school library app with Ruby programming language
+> building your school library app with Ruby programming language

-![](https://img.shields.io/badge/Microverse-blueviolet)

-Additional description about the project and its features.

 ## Built With

 - Ruby

 ## Getting Started
 To get a local copy up and running, follow the steps in Setup below.